uw-dims/dims-sr/source/notes.rst

    Ops-Trust (ops-t)
        Operational Security Trust organization (see http://ops-trust.net/)

+   Port forwarding
+       A mechanism used by NAT firewalls to forward a connection by port number to a host behind the NAT firewall.
+Also known as Destination NAT, or "DNAT".
+(See NAT, DNAT.)

    Redis
        A "NoSQL" database system used to store files in a key/value pair model via a RESTful HTTP/HTTPS interface.